 Selling drugs to minors is a serious offense.

 In Florida, drug charges carry severe penalties with them, and charges related to selling controlled substances to minors carry enhanced penalties.
 In an effort to decrease the incidents of drug sales to minors, the Florida Legislature has created designated zones where sale or possession of drugs carry enhanced penalties.
 These zones are generally areas where children are present- school, parks, and daycare centers.
-If you are charged with possession, selling, or trafficking in a controlled substance, you will likely face harsh penalties and strict probation even after release.
+If you are charged with possession, selling, or trafficking of a controlled substance, you will likely face harsh penalties and strict probation even after release.

 Drug-Free Zones in Florida